grafisaholic/facebook-phising/README.md

 This Is Script Hack Facebook

 ## What Is The Script
-This script is performance using phising facebook, this phising for
+This script is performance using phising facebook, this phising for facebook hack

 ## SUPPORT
 * [Grafisaholic](https://github.com/Grafisaholic)